gdevic/Z80Explorer/README.md

 Read the User's Guide.<br>
 The application is separate from the Z80 resources that it uses.
 This matters only if you are building it yourself; if you are using a pre-built package, the resources are included and don't need to be downloaded separately.<br>
 Download Z80 resources from here: https://github.com/gdevic/Z80Explorer_Z80<br>
 Extract two 7z files: “layermap.7z” and “segvdefs.7z”.
-On Windows, use any of the many 7z utilities and on Linux, use “p7zip -d layermap.7z”.<br>
+On Windows, use any of the many 7z utilities, and on Linux, use “p7zip -d layermap.7z segvdefs.7z”.<br>
 Then, read the User's Guide.<br>

 ![Z80 Explorer](https://baltazarstudios.com/wp-content/uploads/2020/07/z80explorer-app.png)